Bryan Jared Kramer: Member for Madang

 As Member for Madang, Kramer has led efforts to restore law and order to Madang which has seen increased violence, including sorcery related killings and beheadings, since 2013.
 In early 2020 Kramer directed an increased police presence into Madang to address this and introduce improved community policing.

 A particularly violent spate of attacks have taken place in Transgogol LLG.
 In late 2020 Kramer negotiated a surrender and reconciliation ceremony after a week of awareness training during which 200 men in Transgogol surrendered firearms, drugs and stills for making homebrew.

 Kramer has been followed by rumours that he holds an Australian citizenship, and is therefore ineligible to stand for Parliament under Papua New Guinea law.
 Kramer has repeatedly refuted these claims, including by posting on Facebook a letter from Australia's Department of Home Affairs confirming that he was not, nor had he ever been, an Australian citizen.
 Despite this, Governor of Madang Peter Yama filed a court application in October 2020, again contesting Kramer's citizenship and asking that the court make a ruling on the validity of his election in 2017.
 Kramer subsequently released his birth certificate to the media, saying that this should put his citizenship beyond doubt.

 Shortly after Kramer took office as Minister for Justice, Justice David Cannings commenced a self-initiated action to investigate the responsibility for dilapidated roads in Madang town.
 In an advertisement in both national newspapers, the action was listed for 11 January and summoned officials including the Provincial Administrator, Madang District CEO, Town Manager and Provincial Works Manager to appear in court to explain who was responsible for fixing Madang’s roads.
 Cannings had initiated similar action over a prolonged fishing ban in early 2020.
 Cannings found that the Provincial Government (led by Governor Peter Yama) was responsible for maintaining and rehabilitating Madang roads, and that road conditions were very poor due to years of neglect and insufficient funding for maintenance and rehabilitation.
 He further found that funds allocated appeared to have been misapplied, under-applied or ineffectively applied, and that there had been problems with the capacity/or integrity of the contractors engaged in the past.
 However, Kramer was directed to address the problem, despite most roads being Provincial Government responsibility.
 Cannings further stated that "I accept the evidence of the Member of Madang Open Bryan Kramer MP, that he has taken initiative and been proactive and assertive in securing funds necessary to at least address the problem of Modilon Road."

-Work on the roads commenced in late 2021 after Kramer established a District-owned entity, Madang District Works & Equipment Ltd. Work progressed through the rainy season of 2021/22, with international engineering firm Kramer Ausenco providing pro-bono project management services.
-The road remained unfinished as campaigning for the 2022 National Election commenced.
+Work on the approximately 5 kilometers of roads commenced in late 2021 after Kramer established a District-owned entity, Madang District Works & Equipment Ltd. Work progressed through the rainy season of 2021/22, with international engineering firm Kramer Ausenco providing pro-bono project management services.
+The road remained unfinished in May 2023.